Angie55/UC-Milestone-Project-0ne/README.md

 educational purposes.

-**Features to implement in the future**
+**Features to potentially implement in the future**

 Setting the contact form up to send the information somewhere and give feedback that it has been submitted.

-As more recipes and creators are added there could be more sections added so there is a wider range to cover all steps of most people’s beauty/cleansing routine.
+If more recipes and creators are added there could be more sections added so there is a wider range to cover all steps of most people’s beauty/cleansing routine.

 Some of the main ingredients could have an affiliate link or be sold through the website as well as items to mix and store the products.